 In 1998 Bob recovered the first “mild” traumatic brain injury jury verdict of over $1,000,000 dollars and has since obtained many similar recoveries.

 Bob is often called a “neurolawyer,” because his practice requires that he be knowledgeable about the biomechanics of neurotrauma, neuroanatomy, neurophysiology, neurochemistry, neuropsychology and the special needs that accompany brain injury and spinal cord injury.

-Bob and Marie strongly believe that victims of TBI and spinal cord injury deserve ongoing and continuous support from their legal team with the full range of issue they face, including information concerning treatment options, assistance with health insurance issues and aggressive and creative advocacy to recover the funds needed to maximize rehabilitation and compensate for residual disabilities.
+Bob strongly believes that victims of TBI and spinal cord injury deserve ongoing and continuous support from their legal team with the full range of issue they face, including information concerning treatment options, assistance with health insurance issues and aggressive and creative advocacy to recover the funds needed to maximize rehabilitation and compensate for residual disabilities.